 Washing Your Swimsuit Like a Pro

-- Be Mindful of How You Hand Wash Your Swimsuit: To properly hand wash your swimsuit, simply fill up a sink or basin with cold water and one capful of mild detergent, After letting your swimsuit soak in the water for thirty minutes, rinse your suit out using cold water.
+- Be Mindful of How You Hand Wash Your Swimsuit: To properly hand wash your swimsuit, simply fill up a sink or basin with cool water and one capful of mild detergent, After letting your swimsuit soak in the cool water for thirty minutes, rinse your suit out using cold water.
+Avoid using hot water as this can make your swimsuit garments fade over time.
 Gently press into your swimsuit with a clean towel to remove excess water and lay your swimsuit out flat to dry.
 Do not wring out your swimsuit to remove excess water (as tempting as it may be) as this will cause the polyester spandex fibers to be damaged.
 Similarly, do not put your swimsuit in the dryer as this can disrupt the elasticity of the bathing suit fibers.

 - Don’t Leave Your Swimsuit Baking in the Sun to Dry: We know it can be appealing to leave your swimsuit out to dry in the sun, such as on a patio or by the pool, but leaving your swimsuit baking in the sun to dry can cause the vibrant colors of its design to fade faster.
 Instead, always dry your bathing suit in the shade.
 It may not dry as quickly, but it will help to preserve the color and material of your swimsuit.